 What is a Sales Funnel?

-Rather than spending a lot of money today, let’s break it down and start with the basics and start by explaining what a sales funnel is, what it’s used for, and how it helps your business.
+Rather than spending a lot of money today, let’s start with the basics.
+Let's explain what a sales funnel is, what it’s used for, and how it helps your business.

 What is a Sales Funnel?